DanLavine/willow/README.md

 messag is dequeued, `Willow` checks the `Limiter` service to ensure no rules have met thier limits

 ### Limiter
 Limiter provides a way of creating arbitrary rules for groups of `tags`.
-The Limiter service requires the `Locker` service to be up and running.
+The Limiter service requires the `Locker` service to be up and running for shared distributed locks. `Locker` ensures that different Queues + Tags from `Willow` don't conflict with each other.

-Using shared distributed locks from `Locker` ensures that different Queues + Tags from `Willow` don't conflict with each other.
+The description below is a simplified API as it doesn't include any query operations and only provides an example of the feature set one would want to use the `Limiter`service for.

 Full api documentation can be found [here](./docs/openapi/limiter/openapi.yaml)